Wanty5883/Titanfall2/modding/sounds/custom-music.md

 ```
 and replace **LENGHT** with the lenght of your music in seconds.

-After saving add **+exec autoexec.cfg** to your launch options for  titanfall on whatever platform you use.
+After saving add **+exec autoexec.cfg** to your launch options for titanfall on Origin.

-**Origin:**

 ![kuva](https://user-images.githubusercontent.com/36992687/113929456-c18f2700-97f8-11eb-905d-f6041442c4a8.png)

-**Steam:**

-TBA, i don't own titanfall2 on steam.

 ## Converting music <a id="converting"></a>

-To use custon sounds in titanfall 2 wew need to use a workaround and play them as video instead.
+To use custom sounds in titanfall 2 we need to use a workaround and play them as video instead.
 Use RAD Tools to convert a music video to a .bik video.
 The music HAS to be as a video for it to work.

 Open RAD Tools and navigate to the location of your downloaded video.
 Select the video and press the **BINK IT!** button.
 In the menu that opens name the sound to **lobbymusic.bik** and press the **Bink** button on the right side of the window.